Our first solar plant to power new iron ore mine

-How can we lower our carbon footprint in the Pilbara?
+How can we lower our carbon footprint in our iron ore business?

 What is a solar photovoltaic (PV) plant?
 How does it actually work?